Data Processing Addendum

 Definitions:

 Personal Data Breach: a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Protected Data transmitted, stored or otherwise processed.
+Under US Data Protection Laws, includes "security incident," "data breach," or equivalent terms requiring notification under applicable law.

 Protected Data: the Personal Data processed by Claromentis received from the Controller, or otherwise obtained in connection with the performance of the obligations of Claromentis under this agreement, the details of which are described in Annex A.